gardener/documentation/website/documentation/getting-started/architecture/_index.md

 In Gardener's terminology, the cluster hosting the control plane components is called a seed cluster.
 The cluster that end users actually use (and whose control plane is hosted in the seed) is called a shoot cluster.

 The worker nodes of a shoot cluster are plain, simple virtual machines in a hyperscaler (EC2 instances in AWS, GCE instances in GCP or ECS instances in Alibaba Cloud).
 They run an operating system, a container runtime (i.e., containerd), and the kubelet that gets configured during node bootstrap to connect to the shoot's API server.
-The API server in turn runs in the seed cluster and is exposed through an Ingress.
+The API server in turn runs in the seed cluster and is exposed through an ingress.
 This connection happens over public internet and is - of course - TLS encrypted.

 In other terms: you use Kubernetes to run Kubernetes